DHedgecock/radical-vscode/NOTES.md

 _These notes are from learning about VSCode features in order to theme them_

+## File picker dropdown

+The background color of the file picker dropdown is "sideBar.background" for some reason! 😖

 ## Highlights

 - **Current line highlight:** Current line highlight uses a low opacity so that